 - Collective Learning Improves Teacher Practice While many forms of professional learning may lead to improved knowledge and skills for adults, only the learning community offers a structure, process, and product that lead to systematic continuous improvement for both educators and students.

-- National Comprehensive Center for Teacher Quality has produced reports on systemic approaches to effective professional learning:
+- Center on Great Teachers & Leaders has produced reports on systemic approaches to effective professional learning: